shicks/ahep/site/modules/2001-fireboat/index.md

 * Three tea candles (or other small candles)
 * Matches or some sort of lighter
 * Spray bottle with water
-* Glass cup or jar
+* Glass bowl, cup or jar

 ### Directions